pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 "I was to blame for not having pressed my point.
 I had given in to authority when I believed I was right.
 If you are sure of your facts, you should defend your position."
 --Cecilia Payne

+"Do you have to, do you have to, do you have to let it linger?"
+--Nataly Peck singing The Cranberries after I farted

 "It didn't help that the output was so criminally long with each run that I lost track of where it had dumped that mega-list of goals; if my terminal continued out the top of my monitor, I'm willing to bet that list would be in outer space.
-I wasn't feeling like scrolling into outer space that day, and I definitely didn't feel like running mvn with no arguments again just to print another copy, so I looked into my other options in the vain hope that they'd be simpler."
+I wasn't feeling like scrolling into outer space that day, and I definitely didn't feel like running `mvn` with no arguments again just to print another copy, so I looked into my other options in the vain hope that they'd be simpler."
 --[Costya Perepelitsa](https://qr.ae/TWAQA6)

 "Got back from racket ball, was like 'I'll just take a quick nap.'
 Woke up at 2am like '*gasp* What year is it?'"